 Lean Experiment Techniques

-There are many techniques to consider when designing an effective lean startup experiment, so we decided to capture a few of our favorites below.
+There are many techniques to consider when designing an effective Lean Innovation startup-inspired experiment, so we decided to capture a few of our favorites below.

 Mix-and-match each example to create a powerful experimental learning vehicle for your next concept.
-Even better, see if you can recognize these lean startup experiment examples next time you’re using your favorite application or website.
+You can use these techniques when applying lean innovation around product development and commercialization, or, even better, see if you can recognize these lean startup experiment examples next time you’re using your favorite application or website.

 Need help coming up with ideas?